xavier-tobin/BundledUI/README.md

 ## What's included?

 BundledUI is the design system used in Bundled Notes.
-It is comprised of three simple, key parts for creating gorgeous Material You apps:
+It is comprised of three key parts for creating gorgeous Material You apps:
 1. The `BundledUITheme` wrapper
 2. The `Section` component
-3. Additional components, animations and utilities
+3. A small suite of extra components, animations and utilities

 ## Step 1: Theming

-__This library is an abstraction around the Compose Material3 library.
-It will work with a regular `MaterialTheme` wrapper, but to take advantage of the rich theming available (including OLED & Dark themes), wrap your app in `BundledUITheme`:__
+The theming in this library is an abstraction around the Compose Material3 library.
+It will work with a regular `MaterialTheme` wrapper, but to take advantage of the rich theming options available (including OLED & Dark themes, and auto-system themes), wrap your app in `BundledUITheme`:

 ```kotlin
 setContent {